ChristopherSargent/swc_rsnapshot/README.md

 # swc_rsnapshot_installer
 * Run swc_rsnapshot_installer role to create a backup of known good /etc. Note that is stored at /.snapshots/alpha.0/localhost/etc/.
 * Ideal use case is on a system whos /etc config shows desirably on a nessus scan.
+Then run rsnapshot_installer to create the alpha.0 backup as a known good reference.

 1. git clone git@github.com:ChristopherSargent/swc_rsnapshot.git
 2. cd swc_rsnapshot